misshozzie/LearnwithMalik/README.md

 What I like abou this is...
 This code is simple and concise, yet it accomplishes a meaningful task (swapping two variables if a condition is met).
 The use of array destructuring to swap variables in JavaScript is considered an elegant solution because it doesn't require a temporary variable.
 This code could be part of a larger function where the order of *a* and *b* matters when the operator is *-*, making it a crucial piece of logic.
-This piece of code might have helped you understand some important concepts in JavaScript, such as comparison operators, logical operators, if statements, and array destructuring.
+This piece of code might have helped me understand some important concepts in JavaScript, such as comparison operators, logical operators, if statements, and array destructuring.
 ## Feedback

 If you have any feedback, please email me at artist@hosannaikigai.com